WATiMake is a space FOR MME students with activities developed BY MME students.

 |Monday: 1:00pm - 4:30pm||Thursday: 8:30am - 4:30pm|

 |Tuesday: 8:30am - 4:30pm||Friday: 8:30am - 4:30pm|

 WATiMake is equipped with rapid prototyping tools and equipment for a variety of projects and activities:

-WATiMake includes a number of benches for working at with access to water and compressed air.
+WATiMake includes a number of workbenches for working at with access to electricity and compressed air.